 Today, we explore Sylvester Manor’s role in the future of food by inviting the community to share produce grown on the property through our CSA and Farmstand, and to attend workshops, concerts, dances and other events that shed light on food, culture and place.

-Stop by our Farmstand to see our chickens.
-In July and August, we will also be adding pigs to our farm family!
+Stop by our Farmstand to see our chickens and pigs that are part of our farm family!

 We invite you to share in the unique experience that is Sylvester Manor!